 Drop cloths will raise the temperature, which may still hurt your plants, but it’s much better than getting paint all over them.

 Other important things to pay attention to are:

 - Set any loose nails

-- Paint your exterior trim with one or two coats of paint
+- Paint your exterior walls and trim with one or two coats of paint

 If your replacement boards are wood, prime on all six sides.
 The boards you need to replace may be in a problem area, making them likely to rot again in the future.
 Try to replace these boards with a stronger product than wood.